 Some of the critical elements for the implementation of this program or initiative include the following:

 - Organizational requirements: The lead organization must ensure that the program is in line with community needs.

 - Partnerships: The success of the In It Together program depends on its partnerships with Abbotsford police services, health services, social services, and schools.

-- Training and technical assistance: Abbotsford Community Services (ACS) provides risk assessment and policy/procedures training to all staff members.
+- Training and technical assistance: Archway Community Services provides risk assessment and policy/procedures training to all staff members.
 Staff must also be trained about the OJJDP’s Comprehensive Gang Model.

 - Risk assessment tools: Youth are evaluated using the ASSET tool.

 - Materials & resources: Limited information on this topic.

 The most recognized classification systems of evidence-based crime prevention programs have classified this program or initiative as follows: